 What is retail heat map technology?

-A heat map is a color visual representation that lets you view all of the activity in different areas of your store.
-Warm colors let you know where your customers linger longer in a particular place and cold colors tell you where there is a lack of visitor interest.
+A heat map is a colour visual representation that lets you view all of the activity in different areas of your store.
+Warm colours let you know where your customers linger longer in a particular place and cold colours tell you where there is a lack of visitor interest.

 The retail heat maps create summaries of shoppers and their store interactions.
 The technology can sense how many shoppers passed from any point of the store, where they stopped and how much time they spent.

 - Passers-by impression and how much time they spent in a particular spot.

 - Effortless identification of hot & cold spots.